FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Root element

-The root element an Orchestra respository XML file is `<repository>`.
+The root element an Orchestra repository XML file is `<repository>`.
 An Orchestra repository file contains all the message structures and workflow elements pertaining to a single protocol version.
 If an organization supports multiple versions of FIX, it should supply an Orchestra file